kubernetesvillage/CloudLabIDE/README.md

 - The views expressed are solely those of the speaker and do not reflect the opinions of the employer.
 Use at your own risk.
 - The password is temporary and regenerates each time the script runs.
 - Do not push this code while the VS Code server is running.
-- The author is not responsible for any charges or security issues that may arise.
-This is shared under the MIT 0 license.
+- The employer or employee is not responsible for any charges or security issues that may arise.
+Also views are personal

-## License

 - This project is licensed under the GPL-3.0 license.
 See the [LICENSE](LICENSE) file for details.
 - This repository uses code from the [AWS EKS Workshop](https://github.com/aws-samples/eks-workshop-v2/), licensed under the Apache-2.0.